Ferdinand Porsche: Views on labour

-Controversy in Porsche's birthplace
+Reputation

+Views of Ferdinand Porsche have been polarised in the postwar years.
+Though he was recognised and honoured for his contributions to the automotive and engineering industries, with Volkswagen Group - which his heirs control - being the second-largest car manufacturer in the world, he was also criticised for his significant involvement in the Nazi regime, having contributed to the Nazi cause through his production of military vehicles and weapons systems used during World War II.

 Following protests and criminal complaints from a local World War II survivors group that Maffersdorf in the Sudetenland, known today as Vratislavice nad Nisou, was promoting Nazism by displaying signs commemorating its native son, the local authorities removed the signs in 2013.
 They also changed the composition of a local museum display so that it not only commemorates Porsche's automotive achievements, but also mentions his Nazi party and SS membership, and shows the importance of his work for the Nazi cause.

 The local Porsche car owner association criticized the move as misguided and intended to tarnish the good name of Porsche.
 Porsche AG subsequently removed the show cars it had previously provided to the museum.
 The museum is part of Škoda, which, like Porsche AG, is a part of the Volkswagen Group.
 The Porsche-Piëch family, through the holding company Porsche SE, is a major shareholder and controls the majority of the Volkswagen Group's voting rights.
 The Porsche family representatives didn't respond to a request for comment about the controversy.

-Adolf Rosenberger Controversy

 In June 2019, a documentary about Adolf Rosenberger, the Jewish co-founder of Porsche, aired on German TV.
 Despite Rosenberger's contributions to the German automotive industry and German auto racing, when Hitler ascended to power, Rosenberger was arrested for "Rassenschande" (racial crimes) and imprisoned at the Kislau concentration camp near Karlsruhe.
 Hans Baron von Veyder-Malberg, who succeeded Rosenberger at Porsche, intervened with the Gestapo and affected his release after three months of imprisonment.
 Rosenberger had to leave Germany, and his ownership stake was subject to "Aryanization", a Nazi policy that was part of the broader persecution of Jews.
 That allowed Ferdinand Porsche and Anton Piëch to acquire Rosenberger's stake in the company at nominal value, well below its worth.
 Although Porsche and Piëch settled with Rosenberger after the war, his founding role was never fully recognized.
 Rosenberger's 10% stake in Porsche would have made him a billionaire.

-Street Naming Controversy

 In December 2022, the city council of Linz, a city in Austria, formally renamed "Porscheweg" ("Porsche Road") due to Porsche's central role in the Nazi war economy.
 Porsche AG told the Kurier newspaper that it did not support the renaming.

-Legacy

-Ferdinand Porsche's legacy is lasting and complex.
-The work of his indisputable engineering genius and the results of his resilience and acumen are still felt today.
-Volkswagen Group, which his heirs control, is the second-largest car manufacturer in the world.
-He also supported and greatly benefited from one of history's most monstrous regimes.